-The importance of understanding buyer personas
+The importance of understanding buyer personas in 3 key elements

 Digital Marketing: Three Key Elements to Consider When Marketing to a Buyer for Your Franchise Concept

 Those of us who work in the franchise digital marketing industry understand that what we do for a living is never about our product or service, it’s about with whom we are communicating – in other words, the prospective franchise buyers.
 It’s always about them, not us.
 How will a concept affect their lives?
 What needs of theirs will a franchise opportunity fulfill?
 What are they looking for when it comes to culture, financial requirements, ROI and overall fit?
 Ultimately, the better you understand who you are trying to attract to your franchise system, the easier it will be to create a digital marketing campaign that produces the results you are after.

 Sixty-three percent of marketers create content by using buyer personas.
 Whether we call them our prospects, or franchise candidates, or other terminology a smart marketer will make sure they know them quite well before creating a campaign to reach them.
 One important exercise in getting to know them is by developing specific buyer personas.
 These personas are essentially made-up characters or profiles of ideal targeted audiences, and are fleshed out by assigning them a name and including a representative photo, listing their demographics (age, gender, ethnicity, family status), their work experience and job titles, and identifying their values and goals.